A cancer diagnosis is a traumatic and life changing event, not just for the patient, but also for their family.

 specialist health and work service

-Specialist staff support and engage with patients in continuing their work during treatment and returning to work post treatment as well as supporting healthcare professionals to assist patients with work related issues.
+Specialist staff support and engage with clients in continuing their work during treatment and returning to work post treatment as well as supporting healthcare professionals to assist them with work related issues.
 This is a unique and innovative service for people with a cancer diagnosis and their families/carers who are experiencing work related difficulties.
 It provides access to specialist staff who are registered health professionals with specific experience in relevant areas including disability management and the Equality Act.
 The specialist staff are skilled in negotiation in relation to employment situations and advocate on behalf of patient’s rights and health care needs in relation to their employment.